smicksan/Policy_RL_24_25/README.md

 ## Introduction
 This repository contains cleaned and pre-processed data for research on public environment and health policy in the Lombardy Region.
 Data was collected 17th of February 2025.
-(In PROGRESS, not UPLOADED YET) The repository also contains a notebook with all the steps needed to preprocess the policy corpus for annotation.
-(In PROGRESS, not UPLOADED YET) The repository also contains a notebook with all the steps needed perform the sentence splitting for the annotation.

 Text to sentence splitter using heuristic algorithm by Philipp Koehn and Josh Schroeder has been used and can be found here https://github.com/mediacloud/sentence-splitter/blob/develop/README.rst.
 The output format of the sentence splitted files, was csv and later transformed into Excel, which are the files that can be found in this repository.